festinaimeraj/Calendar/README.md

 # Calendar Leave Management System

 This web application is a Calendar Leave Management System developed with Laravel.
 It provides user roles (Admin and Employee), leave request and management functionalities, and a calendar interface to view and manage leave requests.
+Also it includes several API endpoints to manage users, leave requests, and calendar data.

 ## Features